MicrosoftDocs/win32/desktop-src/NetEventCaptureProv/msft-neteventvmnetworkadapter.md

 ---
 title: MSFT\_NetEventVmNetworkAdapter class
-description: This class encapsulates a VM Network Adapter, that corresponds to a port on a virtual switch, on which the traffic is to be captured. ms.assetid: '10a27e36-b553-43f7-82f6-467f52b8ba26'
+description: This class encapsulates a VM Network Adapter, that corresponds to a port on a virtual switch, on which the traffic is to be captured. ms.assetid: 10a27e36-b553-43f7-82f6-467f52b8ba26
-keywords: ["MSFT_NetEventVmNetworkAdapter class", "MSFT_NetEventVmNetworkAdapter class, described"]
+keywords:
+- MSFT_NetEventVmNetworkAdapter class
+- MSFT_NetEventVmNetworkAdapter class, described
 topic_type:
 - apiref
 api_name: